linode/apl-docs/docs/ce-configure-secrets.md

 otomi validate-values
 ```

-Use -v to get more output.
+Use `-v` to get more output (or `-vvv` to get even more output).
 When successful, the output will show: `otomi:validate-values:verbose Values validation SUCCESSFUL`

 #### Deploy changes